hovermind/springboot-mvc/spring_boot_troubleshoot.md

 </dependencies>
 ```

+## invalid loc header (bad signature)
+local m2 repository was corrupted.
+Manually deleted the local repository and forced maven to download again

-## invalid loc header (bad signature) or org.springframework.core.NestedRuntimeException cannot be resolved.It is indirectly referenced from required .class files
+## type org.springframework.core.NestedRuntimeException cannot be resolved.It is indirectly referenced from required .class files
 local m2 repository was corrupted.
 Manually deleted the local repository and forced maven to download again